Universal behavior of highly-confined heat flow in semiconductor nanosystems: from nanomeshes to metalattices

 The apparent thermal conductivity can thus be interpreted as a ratio between a permeability $K$, which only depends on geometry, and the viscosity $\mu$, which is determined by the metalattice's averaged phonon dynamical properties.

 This interpretation of the apparent conductivity enables the comparison of present and past experiments \cite{Dabo2020} and MD simulations \cite{Baowen2014} of metalattices with varying pore distributions, sizes, shapes and periodicities.
 Remarkably, it also enables comparison across a broad class of nanostructured silicon materials including 3D interconnected wire networks \cite{Termentzidis2018}, nanomeshes \cite{Heath2010}, and porous nanowires \cite{LinaYang2017}.
 The model is only valid for sufficiently constrained systems, with characteristic sizes of a few tens of nanometers.
-It cannot be extended to larger-scale structured materials (\textit{e.g.}, \cite{PeidongYang2017,Hopkins2010}) at room temperature due to the breakdown of the Stokes regime assumption neglecting the heat flux contribution in the GKE.
-More details about the model limitations are discussed in SI subsection 6B.
+It cannot be extended to larger-scale structured materials (\textit{e.g.}, \cite{PeidongYang2017,Hopkins2010}) at room temperature due to the breakdown of the Stokes regime assumption neglecting the heat flux contribution in the GKE (details in SI subsection 6B).

-In addition to measuring or calculating the apparent thermal conductivity $\kappa$ in the different systems, it is necessary to characterize the permeability $K$---a purely geometrical quantity---to extract the phonon viscosity $\mu$.
+In addition to quantifying $\kappa$ in the different systems, it is necessary to characterize the permeability $K$---a purely geometrical quantity---to extract the phonon viscosity $\mu$.
 We follow the Kozeny-Carman derivation \cite{Carman1956}, including the Klinkenberg quasiballistic correction and assuming diffusive phonon-boundary collisions \cite{Klinkenberg1941} (see SI section 5), to obtain the following expression:

 where $d$ is the average empty pore diameter, $\Psi$ is the sphericity of the pores ({\it i.e.}, the surface area ratio of the ideal spherical pore to the actual pore), and $\Gamma$ is the tortuosity ({\it i.e.}, the ratio of the average length of a heat flux streamline to the distance between its ends).
 Then, using Eqs. \eqref{interpretation_conductivity} and \eqref{permeability}, one can characterize the phonon viscosity $\mu$ in systems with a 3D distribution of empty pores using only the measured apparent conductivity $\kappa$ and the average geometric properties ($\phi,d,\Psi,\Gamma$).
 Expression \eqref{permeability} can be easily adapted to characterize permeability in a variety of geometries beyond metalattices.
 For example, a nanowire network can be modeled as a porous medium, with porosity and pore size defined in terms of wire diameter and periodicity, while for nanomeshes, the permeability can be expressed in terms of a 2D distribution of cylindrical pores in a thin film (see SI subsection 5B and Eq.
 S24).
 The sphericity parameter $\Psi$ can be characterized via electron microscopy to model imperfectly spherical pores in experiments, or used to account for other pore shapes such as cubes.